phantranngoc/SQL_Customer_Churn/README.md

 # Customer Turnover over Monthly, Quartly, and Monthly

-The data is exported from Microsoft's WideWorldImporters, while the Data ScienceTech Institute in France has recommended some of the questions below for 2024.
+The data is exported from Microsoft's WideWorldImporters, while the Data ScienceTech Institute in France has recommended some of the questions below.
 A manager provided the key inquiries as well as the hypothetical questions, which included:

 1. Compare the quantity of orders in different years.
 2. Determine the client group with the greatest financial loss due to orders not being translated into invoices.